Hansdampf1234/raspbian-initiator/README.md

 This script will ONLY do the things that are totally neccesary for the first boot.

 # ToDo:
+- [x] Initial version
-[ ] Download latest version of raspbian instead of using a local one.
+- [ ] Download latest version of raspbian instead of using a local one.
-[ ] Make interactive version of the script.
+- [ ] Make interactive version of the script.